tomasbkk/action-ftp-upload/README.md

-# GitHub Action Simple File Transfer
+# GitHub Action FTP File Transfer

 This action performs a single file transfer using FTP.